wxGlade/wxGlade/sphinx/tutorial.rst

     :alt: Text Ctrl: EXPAND -> the control expands vertically, as it is within a horizontal sizer

-The "Proportion" of ``1`` makes the element grow with a proportional factor of 1 when the horizontal sizer is growing.
+The "Proportion" of :guilabel:`1` makes the element grow with a proportional factor of 1 when the horizontal sizer is growing.
 Please note that this growth happens only in the "main" direction of the sizer; the sizer is horizontal, so this change makes the text control grow in width.
 |br|
-For a growth in the other direction, ``wxEXPAND`` in the "Alignment" box would need to be checked.
+For a growth in the other direction, :guilabel:`wxEXPAND` in the "Alignment" box would need to be checked.

 |br|
 You may try this to see the difference: